MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ### Create a configuration file

 Create a file name ``config.json``, and save that file to the root folder of your package.
 Modify the declared app ID of the config.json file to point to the executable that you just replaced.
-Using the knowledge that you gained from using Process Monitor, you can also set the working directory as well as use the file redirection shim to redirect reads/writes to .log files under the package-relative "PSFSampleApp" directory.
+Using the knowledge that you gained from using Process Monitor, you can also set the working directory as well as use the file redirection fixup to redirect reads/writes to .log files under the package-relative "PSFSampleApp" directory.

 ```json
 {